-- 24. 30 comments were received from 16 commentators on the Sustainability Appraisal. - 25.
-The table below provides a list of main issues raised and how the Authority has responded. - 26.
+- 25. 30 comments were received from 16 commentators on the Sustainability Appraisal. - 26.
+The table below provides a list of main issues raised and how the Authority has responded. - 27.
 The table below has three columns.
 Column 1 provides a reference from the Sustainability Appraisal.
 Column 2 summarises the issues and Column 3 sets out the Authority response.

 Sustainability Appraisal Reference Issue Response Candidate site sustainability appraisal Site 105 Adj Nyth y Wennol, Dinas Cross - Candidate Site Submissions Form should have included a sustainability appraisal proforma.
 The Authority has conducted a Sustainability Appraisal on all sites submitted, which formed part of the Preferred Strategy consultation.
 The Sustainability Appraisal is a related assessment highlighted in Section 7 of the Candidate Site Assessment Methodology Background Paper, which accompanied the submission form.
-Candidate site Site 073 East of Walton The additional information submitted sustainability appraisal Road, Broad Haven -Change of Sustainability Appraisal scores and overall score in light of reduced landscape impact from a suitable scheme. does not change the outcome of the sustainability appraisal of the site.
-Candidate site Site 018 Opposite Heddfan, The Authority has photographic evidence sustainability appraisal Little Haven - Changes to Sustainability Appraisal: showing that the site is on a wooded slope, albeit Sustainability Appraisal that a number of trees
+Candidate site sustainability Site 073 East of Walton Road, Broad Haven - Change The additional information submitted does not change the appraisal of Sustainability Appraisal scores and overall score in light of reduced landscape impact from a suitable scheme. outcome of the sustainability appraisal of the site.
+Candidate site sustainability appraisal Site 018 Opposite Heddfan, Little Haven - Changes to Sustainability Appraisal: Sustainability Appraisal The Authority has photographic evidence showing that the site is on a wooded slope, albeit that a number of trees